corkili/invoice_idea/web/WEB-INF/vendors/Chart.js/CONTRIBUTING.md

 Local development
 -----------------

-Run `npm install` to install all the libraries, then run `gulp dev --OCR` to build and run tests as you make changes.
+Run `npm install` to install all the libraries, then run `gulp dev --test` to build and run tests as you make changes.

 Pull requests